 All information presented at the CFRP panel meeting should be considered lead information only that needs to be confirmed by the individual discipline through their processes as true and factual.
-While reports and documents may be shared and reviewed at CFRP panel meetings, they should not be copied and distributed, and returned to the person bringing them to the review.
+While reports and documents may be shared and reviewed at CFRP panel meetings, they should not be copied and distributed.
+At the end of the review, any documents should be returned to the person bringing them to the review.

 Outside of the CFRP review, agencies may share reports consistent with their agency's policies and other legal constraints.
-The only paper report generated and maintained by the Child Fatality Review Program at STAT, will be the CFRP Final Report.
-All statistical data from the review will be entered into the National Center for the Review and Prevention of Child Death's (NCFRP) Internet-based Case Reporting System.
-A paper version of the database can be used to enter information into the Internet database, but should be destroyed upon completion of data entry.
+The only report generated and maintained by the Child Fatality Review Program, will be the CFRP Annual Report.

+Summaries of prevention conclusions, recommendations and all statistical data from reviews will be entered into the National Center for Fatality Review and Prevention (NCFRP) Internet-based Case Reporting System.
+A paper version of the database can be used to enter information into the internet database but should be destroyed upon completion of data entry.
 No copies of completed Data Forms, old or new, should be retained at the county level.
-The CFRP Final Report will be the only document to be sent to STAT, after the review.